 Hopkinton • Medway • Natick

 First elected to the House of Representatives in a special election in the fall of 2001, Senator Spilka served three years in the House before her election to the Senate.
-She was officially sworn in as the State Senator for the 2nd Middlesex and Norfolk district in January 2005.
-As such, she represents the MetroWest, one of the most important economic regions in Massachusetts.
+In January 2005, she was officially sworn in as the State Senator for the 2nd Middlesex and Norfolk district, which includes the towns of Ashland, Framingham, Franklin, Holliston, Hopkinton, Medway and Natick in the MetroWest region of Massachusetts.

 Prior to being appointed as Assistant Majority Whip, Senator Spilka served as Senate Chair of the Joint Committee on Economic Development and Emerging Technologies.
-During this time, Senator Spilka oversaw the passage of an economic development reform law that revolutionizes the way the state does business, increases access to capital for small businesses, and makes it easier for businesses to get the help they need from the state to start or grow here.
-This law reduced duplication by streamlining state agencies and quasi-publics and increased transparency by requiring regular performance management reviews of these organizations.
-Included in this initiative was the creation of the Mass Marketing Partnership, to better market Massachusetts to businesses both within the United States and abroad to attract global businesses.
+During this time, Senator Spilka oversaw the passage of an economic development reform law that revolutionizes the way the state does business, increases access to capital for small businesses and makes it easier for businesses to get the help they need from the state to start or grow here.
+This law streamlined state and quasi-public agencies and increased transparency by requiring regular performance management reviews of these organizations.
+This law also created the Mass Marketing Partnership, to better market Massachusetts to businesses both within the United States and abroad to attract global businesses.
 In addition, this law created the MetroWest Tourism and Visitors Bureau to promote the cultural and natural attractions of this growing and vibrant region.

 Senator Spilka was named the first Senate Chair of the Joint Committee on Children, Families and Persons with Disabilities when she entered the Senate in 2005.
-In this role, she continued her strong and vocal advocacy on concerns—such as child safety and self-sufficiency for individuals with disabilities—that have long been important to her.
+In this role, she continued her strong and vocal advocacy on concerns related to child welfare and self-sufficiency for individuals with disabilities.

 Senator Spilka has received considerable recognition for her public service, including being named to the National Honor Roll of State Legislators and appointment to the National Conference of State Legislatures’ Human Services and Welfare Committee for 2007–2008.
 Other awards include the MetroWest Center for Independent Living’s First Annual Legislator of the Year Award in 2012, the 2012 Legislator of the Year Award from Massachusetts Advocates Standing Strong, the 2012 Leadership Award from the Department of Developmental Services Citizens Advisory Boards, the 2012 Biotechnology Industry Organization’s State Legislator of the Year Award, the 2012 Children’s Choice Award from the Children’s League of Massachusetts, the 2011 ATHENA Award from the MetroWest Chamber of Commerce, the Donald R. Wheeler Award for Public Sector Leadership from the 495/MetroWest Partnership, 2010 Legislator of the Year Award by the National Association of Industrial and Office Properties, 2009 Health Information Management Association’s Legislator of the Year Award, the Massachusetts Hospital Association’s 1st annual Legislator of the Year Award in 2008, the 2007 Legislative Achievement Award from the Massachusetts Association of Jewish Federations, the 2007 Legislator of the Year Award from the Arc of Massachusetts, the 2006 Legislative Leadership Award from the MetroWest Chamber of Commerce, the 2006 Regional Spirit Award from the MetroWest Growth Management Committee, and Advocates, Inc.’s 2006 Medal of Honor.